Tablet Carts and Virtual Visit Carts - What they Mean for Healthcare

 Staffing shortages in rural health clinics and hospitals are common—much more common than in urban areas.
 And the chasm in these rates is on-trend to grow even wider in the next ten years.
-However, virtual visitor carts allow patients to receive the care they need even if a provider isn’t in the room—or in the same facility—where they’ll be receiving care.
+However, telehealth devices allow patients to receive the care they need even if a provider isn’t in the room—or in the same facility—where they’ll be receiving care.
 Providers can provide the level of care their patients need and deserve despite the barriers that many small rural healthcare centers face.
 Even if a practice or clinic cannot afford to keep providers on-site at all times, they can still have access to these providers and take advantage of their expertise

 Having a telehealthcare option that fits into your hospital’s workflow is imperative, especially as hospitals move toward more technology usage.
 Having tablet carts, such as the Cameo, connects patients to their doctors and families at the touch of a screen, while also improving efficiency.

 Implementing a new fleet of virtual visitor carts can be a big decision.
 Contact Altus to learn how the Cameo can improve your hospital’s telehealth workflows and what the process looks like.